 Strong Family Resemblance: Ickis and Krumm looked a lot like their fathers, Slickis and Horvak.
 The Gromble also strongly resembled his mother.
 Oblina, on the other hand, took traits from both of her parents, as revealed when they finally showed up.
 She was also one of the only characters who had both parents appear.

-Villain Protagonist: The point of the show, really; we're talking main characters who love nothing more than to terrorize innocent people.
+Villain Protagonist: The point of the show, really; the main characters are monsters who love nothing more than to terrorize innocent people.

 Weaksauce Weakness: Having the monsters gaze into a lava lamp is all that is needed to put them into a vulnerable trance.